4 Types of Air Compressors: Which is Right for Your Project?

 If you transport your air compressor between sites, a portable unit is a good option.
 Small, lightweight units can still deliver energy, but in a compact package.
 Though they won’t be as powerful as larger units, portable compressors can be ideal for smaller construction projects.
 Certain units can even be plugged into a car’s power adapter to fuel an airbrush painting tool or tire inflation tool!

 Determine the Need for Additional Features

 There are a variety of add-ons and additional features you can use with different types of air compressors.
-For example, multiple couplers or air hose splitters allow you to hook up multiple tools to your air compressor so you don’t have to constantly connect and disconnect when you’re changing tasks.
+For example, multiple couplers or air hose splitters allow you to hook up multiple tools to your air compressor, so you don’t have to connect and disconnect when you’re changing tasks constantly.
 Air compressors with thermal protection add-ons keep track of internal heating and stop motor damage if the machine is overloaded.

 Some air compressors have belt-drive systems rather than direct-drives, which allow for quieter operation.
 If you think you will need any of these additional features, you will want to make sure that the types of air compressors you choose will be compatible with these tools.

 If you don’t want the commitment of purchasing an air compressor for your construction job, BigRentz has several types of air compressors ready for you to rent for your next job.
 From small and portable to industrial-scale, you’ll now have all the information you need to make the best choice for you.